Flogging0140/FitBeyond50BlazorServer/README.md

 ## Video Demo

-In this video I walk through the project with brevity, not being to technical. in ~10mins I demonstrate the features of this dynamic web application.
+In this video I walk through the project with brevity, not being to technical. in ~10mins I demonstrate the features of this dynamic web application. _I made video with Kden-Live + Obs._

 [![](https://markdown-videos.deta.dev/youtube/8jcfhJ3k63w)](https://youtu.be/8jcfhJ3k63w)